Nelson, Wellington and Churchill

 The first was for Horatio Nelson, an Admiral whose military brilliance combined with human fallibility made him extraordinarily popular in his own lifetime.

 His career coincided with a peak in British naval success – and it was Nelson’s leadership, grasp of strategy, and unconventional tactics which helped to achieve it.
 His death at the battle of Trafalgar, which foiled plans for an invasion of England, cemented his status as a national hero.
-Over time, aspects of his character and behavior have been assessed more critically, particularly his personal commitment to the system of slavery.
+Over time, his behaviour has been assessed more critically, particularly his views in relation to the slave trade.

-Nelson was killed by a gunshot on 21 October 1805.
+Nelson was killed by a gunshot on the 21st October 1805.
 Dying at sea, his body was preserved in a barrel of rum for the journey back to England.
-He lay in state in The Painted Hall at Greenwich from 5 – 7 January, before being placed in Charles II's state barge and rowed to Westminster.
+He lay in state in The Painted Hall at Greenwich from the 5th – 7th January, before being placed in Charles II's state barge and rowed to Westminster.
 The following day he travelled through the streets to St Paul’s in a funeral carriage modelled on his ship The Victory.

 Sketch perspective showing an early or alternative design for the Wellington tomb (unrealised), by F. C. Penrose, 1850s (Ref.
 No. SPCAA/D/1/2/27)